ClaraVnk/openstack-toolbox/README.md

 openstack-metrics-collector
 ```

-The collector starts a Prometheus server on port 8000.
+The collector implements a passive Prometheus exporter that starts a server on port 8000.
+Metrics are stored in a custom directory and served on demand when Prometheus scrapes them.

 Available metrics:
 - `openstack_identity_metrics`
 - `openstack_compute_metrics`
 - `openstack_block_storage_metrics`
 - `openstack_network_metrics`
 - `openstack_gnocchi_metric`

+All metrics are stored in `/var/lib/openstack-metrics-collector/` by default.
+You can customize this path in the configuration.

 #### Prometheus Configuration